 Airlie Press is a nonprofit publisher run by writers and dedicated to promoting exceptional poets and poetry from the Pacific Northwest.
 Founded in 2007, it has a rotating staff of six poets who serve three-year terms, during which they handle all editorial and production tasks.

 “Our process,” says their website, “involves the submission of a full-length manuscript of poetry during an annual open submission period and an interview for our finalists with current press members.
 Of the submissions we receive, we evaluate manuscripts thoroughly and select the promising work by authors willing to collaborate with our consensus-based group.”
 The poets selected become the new staff and the press publishes the manuscripts they submitted.

 Attention, Northwest poets: Airlie Press’s reading period is happening this month!
 You have until July 31 to submit your manuscript!
 Here’s the submission page with details.

 ~ ~ ~ ~ ~

-Note: I am an affiliate of Bookshop.org, where your purchases support local bookstores.
-If you purchase a book through a click on this website, I will earn a small commission that helps defray the costs of maintaining WritingtheNorthwest.com.
+Note: I am an affiliate of Bookshop.org, where purchases support local bookstores.
+If you buy a book through a click on this website, I will earn a small commission that helps defray the costs of maintaining WritingtheNorthwest.com.